fbpx

 Mission Statement

-The Animal Defense League of Texas takes in rescued cats and dogs, provides medical treatment, nutrition, and shelter in a safe, live release facility until they are matched with their forever families.
-Through community education and empowerment, we advocate for truly responsible pet ownership.
+The Animal Defense League of Texas (ADL) is a non-profit organization that rescues homeless dogs, cats, puppies, and kittens, and provides medical treatment, nutrition, and shelter in a safe, live-release facility until they are matched with their forever families.
+Through community education and empowerment, we advocate for responsible pet ownership.

 How ADL Operates

-ADL Operates as San Antonio’s largest and oldest true- no-kill shelter.
-This means that no animal is ever euthanized if it can be treated and returned to health.
-If the shelter reaches its maximum capacity of 400 animals, no additional dogs and cats can be taken in but no animal will ever be euthanized to make room for others.
-Animals can be brought in and cared for only as others are adopted.
+ADL is San Antonio’s oldest no-kill shelter.
+No pet is ever euthanized if it can be treated and returned to health.
+If the shelter reaches its maximum capacity, no additional dogs, cats, puppies, and kittens can be taken in but no pet will ever be euthanized to make room for others.

 ADL History